A wedge product theorem of compensated compactness theory with critical exponents on Riemannian manifolds: Introduction

-Two technical lemmas pertaining to concentration measures and endpoint elliptic regularity, which are variants of well-known theorems on Euclidean domains, are collected in Appendices.

-To conclude the introduction, we comment that it is expected that the entire programme of the present paper can be carried out for more general metric measure spaces, especially for RCD spaces.
-This is left for future investigations.
+To conclude the introduction, we comment that the entire programme of the present paper is expected to carry over to more general metric measure spaces, especially RCD spaces.
+In addition, by combining the ideas in this paper and Conti--Dolzmann--M\"{u}ller \cite{cdm+} (on an extended div-curl lemma, with relaxed first-order differential constraints and additional equi-integrability condition in quadratic combinations), we may further generalise the wedge product theorem of Robbin--Rogers--Temple \cite{key1}.
+The above topics are left for future investigation.